henryhadlow/henrylistens/notes.md

 ## Ten to get started

-10. [ ] The Nights of Edith Piaf – Fugitive Waves – by the Kitchen Sisters
 1. [X] Structural Integrity – 99% Invisible
 2. [X] Her Majesty’s Philosophers – The Story – APM
 3. [X] The Human Button - BBC Radio 4